fabridamicelli/cronex.nvim/README.md

 ```

 ### Extractor
-Logic of the default extractor can be found here in `/cronex/regex.lua`.
+Logic of the default extractor can be found here in `/cronex/cron_from_line.lua`.
-Default extractor searches for at most 1 expression per line of length 7, 6 or 5.
+Default extractor searches for at most 1 expression per line of length 7, 6 or 5 (in that order).
 But Cronex allows the user to hook in and swap this by any arbitrary logic.

 The extractor has 2 parts: `cron_from_line` and `extract`, both are functions.